-We compete primarily in the "informal eating out" (IEO) segment, which is highly competitive, and in recent periods we have experienced emerging and growing competition from the fast casual category of restaurants in that segment.
-We are facing sustained, intense competition from both traditional and other competitors, which include many non-traditional market participants such as convenience stores and coffee shops.
+We compete primarily in the "informal eating out" (IEO) segment, which is highly competitive.
+We are facing slowing restaurant industry trends in several key markets, as well as sustained, intense competition from traditional, fast casual and other competitors, which may include many non-traditional market participants such as convenience stores, grocery stores and coffee shops.
 We expect our environment to continue to be highly competitive and in any particular reporting period our results may be impacted by new actions of our competitors, which may have a short- or long-term impact on our results.